 The College crest

 The College crest, or coat of arms, is an important part of our visual identity.
-It is reserved for uses that promote the heritage and history of the College, such as regalia, degree certificates, invitations to formal College events, official sports team clothing and merchandise.
+It is reserved for uses that promote the heritage and history of the College, such as regalia, degree certificates, invitations to formal College events and official sports team clothing and merchandise.

 For all other materials, you should use the Imperial College London logo.